Droppings, Scat, & Feces Identification

-Feces identification, also known as scat, can be a difficult task as feces change according to the animal's diet.
-However, by asking the right questions you can go a long way to reduce the number of available suspects.
+Identification of feces, also known as scat, can be a difficult task as feces change according to the animal’s diet.
+However, by asking the right questions you can reduce the number of suspects.

 Important Observations to Make When Identifying Scat

-- Safety First!!
-Look, more than touch!!
-If you have to touch, use a tool and/or properly gloved hands!!
+Safety First!!
+Look, more than touch, as you may be exposed to diseases.
+If you have to touch, use a tool and/or properly gloved hands.!
 STAY UP WIND!!
+Answering the following questions will help you to identify the source of the droppings.

 - Determine its size both in length and width.